manuelselbach/caretaker_add_services/README.md

 # Installation and configuration

 First of all you need a working caretaker server and one or more connected TYPO3 instance/s.
+To use the clear cache service you also must have a working installation of coreapi. (links below to the projects and the documentations)

 If available, just install the extension on the typically way on the servers (caretaker server and the remote TYPO3 installation/s).